rashkrish/Fraud-Detection-1/README.md

 ## Limitations

-- Features are PCA-anonymized — limited interpretability
+- Features are PCA-anonymized, limiting interpretability of individual drivers.
-- Static historical dataset — no concept drift handling
+- Single static historical dataset.
+Thus, no concept drift handling.
-- Cost matrix values are illustrative, not real business figures
+- Cost matrix values are illustrative and are not derived from real business figures.